clstoulouse/motu-client-python/README.md

 ```
 tar xvzf motu-client-python-$version-$buildTimestamp-bin.tar.gz
 ```

 Create a [configuration file](#Configuration) and set the user and password to use to connect to the CAS server.

 #<a name="Configuration">Configuration</a>
-The program parameters are contained in an ini file.
+All parameters can be defined as command line options or can be written in a configuration file.
+The configuration file is a .ini file.
 This file is located in the following directory:

 * on __Unix__ platforms: $HOME/motu-client/motu-client-python.ini
-* on __Windows__ platforms: %USERPROFILE%\motu-client/motu-client-python.ini
+* on __Windows__ platforms: %USERPROFILE%\motu-client\motu-client-python.ini

 The expected structure of file is:
 ```